-- 7.5 MSS raised several queries following its consideration of the ornithology chapter of the EIA Report, the HRA Report and the relevant appendices.
+- 6.5 MSS raised several queries following its consideration of the ornithology chapter of the EIA Report, the HRA Report and the relevant appendices.
 MSS highlighted inconsistencies in the information provided by the Company.
-This, along with the concerns raised by SNH led to the Company submitting an EIA Addendum. - 7.6 MSS advised that there is increasing evidence to suggest that kittiwake may be less susceptible to displacement than originally thought, with SNH advising that displacement of kittiwake did not need to be considered by the Company.
-The displacement rate of 30% assumed for kittiwake is therefore likely to be overly precautionary. - 7.7 In its advice, MSS highlighted the new Seabird Offshore Renewable Development ("SeabORD") tool for estimating displacement effects.5 This tool

-5 SeaBORD: A tool to estimate the fate of birds displaced by offshore renewable developments.
-Available here: https://www2.gov.scot/Topics/marine/marineenergy/mre/current/SeabORD (Last accessed 01/11/2018) was not available at the time the Application was submitted, and MSS advised that it may be some time before it can be used in casework, as there are a number of ways in which it can be applied and agreement will need to be reached by the relevant parties.

-7.8 MSS advised that displacement effects using the matrix approach as advised in the scoping opinion are less that those estimated in 2014 when the Searle et al 2014 model was used.6 Preliminary examination of SeabORD also suggests that using the "shortest route method" the displacement effects would be less than those estimated in 2014.
+This, along with the concerns raised by SNH led to the Company submitting an EIA Addendum. - 6.6 MSS advised that there is increasing evidence to suggest that kittiwake may be less susceptible to displacement than originally thought, with SNH advising that displacement of kittiwake did not need to be considered by the Company.
+The displacement rate of 30% assumed for kittiwake is therefore likely to be overly precautionary. - 6.7 In its advice, MSS highlighted the new Seabird Offshore Renewable Development ("SeabORD") tool for estimating displacement effects.5 This tool was not available at the time the Application was submitted, and MSS advised that it may be some time before it can be used in casework, as there are a number of ways in which it can be applied and agreement will need to be reached by the relevant parties. - 6.8 MSS advised that displacement effects using the matrix approach as advised in the scoping opinion are less that those estimated in 2014 when the Searle et al 2014 model was used.6 Preliminary examination of SeabORD also suggests that using the "shortest route method" the displacement effects would be less than those estimated in 2014.